jjwithanr/obsidian_bible_study/docs/New Testament/Philippians/Philippians1.md

 The idea is, that he wished them to have intelligent affection...he wished their religion to be intelligent and discriminating; to be based on knowledge, and a proper sense of the relative value of objects, as well as to be the tender affection of the heart.
 #barnes

+Concern for others should express itself first in prayer, as one recognizes the importance of the divine factor in any lasting spiritual growth.
+The basic petition of Paul's prayer is that his readers' love might "abound more and more."
+"Love" (GK 27) is an aspect of the fruit of the Spirit (Gal 5:22), enabling all other spiritual virtues to be exercised properly (1Co 13:1-3).
+Without it no Christian is spiritually complete (Col 3:14)...
+Love must be intelligent and morally discerning, however, in order to be genuine.
+It is based on knowledge, the intellectual perception that recognizes principles from the Word of God as illuminated by the Holy Spirit.
+Such spiritual knowledge enables believers to love what God commands.
+"Depth of insight" stresses moral perception and the practical application of knowledge to the myriad circumstances of life.
+Spiritual knowledge is thus no abstraction but is intended to be applied to life.
+#homerkent

 #### v.11
 >filled with the fruit of righteousness that comes through Jesus Christ--to the glory and praise of God.